misesdev/bitcoin-tx-lib/README.md

 # bitcoin-tx-lib

-A Typescript library for building and signing Bitcoin transactions
+A TypeScript library for building Bitcoin transactions, focused on compatibility across any TypeScript environment, with minimal dependencies and built in pure TypeScript.
+Fully compatible with React, React Native, and any TypeScript projects, with no reliance on native modules.

 ## Install